 - The Limits of Knowledge – questioning whether humans can have any knowledge at all

-2. The Metaphysics of God which looks at arguments both for and against God’s existence.
-It covers the following themes:
+2. The Metaphysics of God.
+This topic looks at a range of logical philosophical arguments both for and against the existence of God.

 - The concept and nature of ‘God’ – Does the idea of an all-powerful, all-loving and all-knowing God make sense?